openshift/jenkins-plugin/README.md

 c)  "values":  The value(s) of labels on the OpenShift resource(s) to delete.
 Provide a comma-separated list.

-6. "Delete OpenShift Resource(s) by Key":  The step name is "openShiftDeleteResourceByKey".
+####  "Delete OpenShift Resource(s) by Key"

+The step name is "openShiftDeleteResourceByKey".
 Mandatory parameters are:

 a)  "types":  The type(s) of OpenShift resource(s) to delete.
 Provide a comma-separated list.

 b)  "keys":  The key(s) of the OpenShift resource(s) to delete.
 Provide a comma-separated list.

+####  "Scale OpenShift Deployment"

-7. "Scale OpenShift Deployment":  The step name is "openShiftScale".
+The step name is "openShiftScale".
 Mandatory parameters are:

 a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to scale.